SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 )
 ```

-Before updating the ConfigMap, it is important to sanity-check the query by executing it against
+Before configuring prometheus-adapter via the ConfigMap, it is important to sanity-check the query by executing it against
 your Prometheus instance.
 To do so, pick an existing model CR in your Seldon Core 2 install, and
 send some inference requests towards it.
 Then, wait for a period equal to the Prometheus scrape
 interval (Prometheus default 1 minute) so that the metric values are updated.
 Finally, you can